According to PwC, GenAI could improve operational efficiency, which might indirectly reduce carbon footprints in business processes.1

 5. Forest fires

 AI is also a powerful tool in the fight against forest fires, helping to prevent devastating losses.
-Drones, satellites, and sensors on tall towers continuously monitor forests, detecting signs that could indicate the start of a fire, such as unusual hot spots or rising smoke.
+Drones, satellites, and sensors on tall towers continuously monitor forests, detecting signs of a potential fire, such as unusual hot spots or rising smoke.

 Real-life example: Dryad Networks has installed around 400 “electronic noses” in the Eberswalde forest in Brandenburg, a region heavily affected by wildfires.
 These devices can detect gases during the earliest stages of a fire while also monitoring temperature, humidity, and air pressure.

-By providing real-time data on environmental conditions, these sensors help identify potential fire risks early on, improving the ability to respond quickly and minimize damage..9
+By providing real-time data on environmental conditions, these sensors help identify potential fire risks early on, improving the ability to respond quickly and minimize damage..10

 Fighting air pollution

-Air pollution is getting worse, and it can escalate to a global public health and environmental emergency that causes over seven million premature deaths every year and $8.1 trillion in health damages alone.10
+Air pollution is getting worse, and it can escalate to a global public health and environmental emergency that causes over seven million premature deaths every year and $8.1 trillion in health damages alone.11

 AI can help reduce air pollution with real-time warnings and predictive models: